Market jitters making you anxious? Our expert might have the remedy to calm your nerves.March 21, 20223 min read

 Wendy Habegger is a respected finance expert available to offer advice on making the right money moves during volatile times.
 If you’re looking to arrange an interview, simply click on her icon now to arrange an interview today.

-Wendy Habegger Lecturer in the James M. Hull College of Business
+Wendy Habegger, PhD Lecturer in the James M. Hull College of Business

 A respected finance expert available to offer advice on making the right money moves and handling the ever changing stock market.